ParK: Sound and Efficient Kernel Ridge Regression by Feature Space Partitions: Algorithm

 \section{Algorithm}

 Our method combines diverse techniques, including partitioning, sketching and preconditioned iterative optimization.
 We begin focusing on partitioning.
-Unlike classical methods partitioning the input space, we work directly in the feature space.
+While classical partitioning methods construct partitions in the input space, the main novelty of our approach is that we construct partitions in the feature space.
 Note that, in the case of a universal kernel on a compact input space, every feature map is injective \cite[Lemma 4.55]{steinwart2008support}, hence every partition of the input space defines a corresponding partition of the feature space.
+Thus, we may see our approach as a generalization of classical input space partitioning approaches.
 As will become apparent from our analysis, the performance of a partitioned kernel estimator depends crucially on two main quantities: the local biases and the local effective dimensions.
 Since both quantities are strictly related to the RKHS of choice, constructing partitions in feature space allows for a more direct control.
 In particular, promoting orthogonality in the RKHS metric will generate feature space partitions which tend to minimize both the local biases and the local effective dimensions.
 In the next section we start discussing how such partitions can be defined.